Theosau/RL-Markov-Decision-Process-and-Grid-World/README.md

 mdp_gridworld.py contains the annotated code which solves this problem. <br /> Notebook_to_run shows how to use the main code an provides the solution to this problem.

+This repository contains the 1st Reinforcement Learning coursework from the Department of Computing, Imperial College London, Academic Year 2019-2020, delivered by Dr A. Aldo Faisal and Dr Edward Johns.
+The coureseworks were developed with their PhD students.